PattMayne/project_brunswick/README.md

 - [ ] Error checks for all Texture & Surface generation.
 - [x] incorporate SQLite database (#include <sqlite3.h>)
 - [x] Make a Resources module to encapsulate string and int resources (JSON)
+- [ ] Tweak path-generation algorithm to make more beautiful path networks
+- [ ] Create House Landmarks
+    - [ ] Create House Maps
+          - which are clearly owned by a main map)
+          - There are two or three of them in every map
+    - [ ] Include friendly NPCs in the mini-maps
+- [ ]

 ### Long-Range Notes & Plans